biggiedos/I2C-OLED-STATS/README.md

 The windiows machine is running Windows 11
 The I2C OLED is (128x64) is connected to a Raspberry pi 3a+ running Raspbian lite 32bit
 Selenium is used and needs to be installed
+## From a fresh install in user's home folder run:
+`sudo raspi-config`
+and under interface options, enable I2C. now run:
+`sudo apt install i2c-tools`
+and verify the I2C oled is decteded by running:
+`i2cdetect -y 1`
+if you used the default I2C bus on the raspberry pi it shuld return the address 3c (0x3c) somewhere
+Install git if you havent already and clone the repository

 ## What you need to do on your windows machine
 Download the **Release** directory and run the web server on port 8085 using the following command: